TomHigson/CVContents/text/uni1.md

 - Computer vision
 - Mathematics

-My dissertation explored techniques to infer information across sets of related photographs by assessing their metadata
+My dissertation explored techniques to infer information across sets of related photographs by assessing their metadata.